Category: Uncategorized

 Cracked Heels in Summer: Why They Happen and How to Heal Them

-Summer is sandal season—but for many people, it also marks the return of dry, cracked heels.
+Cracked Heels in Summer: Why They Happen and How to Heal Them Summer is sandal season—but for many people, it also marks the return of dry, cracked heels.
 This common condition may start as a cosmetic nuisance, but when left untreated, it can lead to discomfort, bleeding, and even infection.
-Cracked heels in summer typically result from exposure to heat, dry air, and open-backed footwear.
-Sandals and flip-flops allow…
+Cracked heels in summer typically result from…

 -